RudyDev1/Notes/README.md

 The design is made based on the course, but I added Local Storage and improved the look on phones

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## To do

+- [x] fixed view in mobile
+- [x] Create local storage
+- [ ] Add more categories
+- [ ] Add the ability to enter your own categories
+- [ ] Add the ability to choose your own note color
+- [ ] Add the ability to set the time we have to take a note (in progres)
+- [ ] Add the ability to set a notification when time is running out to take a note (in progres)
+- [ ] Add the ability to add your own background
+- [ ] Add all this news to Local Storage

 ## Technologies Used